IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 For example, if the custom build to be installed includes images from registries other than the official IBM entitled registry, you can use `globalImagePullSecrets` to specify all necessary information for these registries including registry URLs, as well as username and password to access these registries.

-Again, since these parameters are invisible, you can add them when filling in the Argo CD App form in the `HELM` > `VALUES` field:
+Again, since these parameters are invisible, you can add them when filling in the form in `HELM` > `VALUES` field:

 ```yaml
 globalImagePullSecrets: